jneem/sweeper/docs/sweep.typ

 cross and they must cross before they exit).
 In other cases, the crossing event ensures that even if we haven't recorded the upcoming crossing of $alpha^i$ and $alpha^j$, something will happen in between them that will give us a chance to test their crossing.

+I don't have a good self-contained motivation for the shuffling invariant yet, but it's hard to insert segments without it.

 == Sweeping the sweep line